ProAgileAB/agile-team-development/guides/Individual-Goals.md

 ## Time required

-Typically 1,5 hours
+Typically, 1.5 hours

 ## Materials Required

-- Assorted positits
+- Assorted Posit-its
 - Markers
 - Flipchart papers

 ## Purpose

-- This is a teamstart/team development exercise.
+- This is a team-start/team development exercise.
-- Decentralization, self organization and agile development relies heavily on highly motivated individuals.
-This exercise is designed to help the team work in a way that is supporting individuals' motivators.
+- Decentralization, self-organization and agile development relies heavily on highly motivated individuals.
+This exercise is designed to help the team-work in a way that is supporting individuals' motivators.
 - It also helps the team to distribute work better since each person's preferences gets known to the team
 - For a team we usually cover goals from several perspectives:
   - Organization